Academic Staff Award

 Category I: Large-Scale Research and Creative Projects (Reviewed in April grant round)

 Category I is designed to fund up to $5,000 for large-scale research and creative projects that will provide major contributions to the field of study.
-Unlike Categories II and III, Category I will occur once a year and will follow a more detailed and comprehensive application process than the other categories.
-Category I grant proposals are currently reviewed during the April grant round.
+Category I grant proposals are currently reviewed in all three rounds.
 Successful applicants will have up to three years to spend these award funds.

 Recipients will be required to present research findings or creative works to the campus community.
 Faculty members receiving funding in this category will not be eligible to apply for Category I funding for three years after receiving the award.